Pain, Addictions & Vulnerability

 Humans Are Complex

 Humans are complex beings.
 We are a soul that lives in a body.
-We are not our body.
+We are not our bodies.
 We are a living soul with the breath of God’s life.
 Yet our bodies crave, decay and betray our well being.
 Our bodies can be in opposition to the state of our soul at any given time.
 Our soul has layers and compartments that scientists, psychologists nor theologians have been able to figure out completely.
 Trying to compartmentalize the cause and effect of each thought and experience is mind-boggling at best.
 It’s like trying to split an atom; a very dangerous undertaking with disastrous results.
 Well, the only one that can understand and divide the complexity of the soul is God himself.

 God Is Love

 God is love and therefore, love must be the solution.
 We may not know the why of it all but we can rest assured that when a person experiences love in the very moment of crisis, their recovery is nothing short of miraculous.
 Unfortunately, humans give imperfect human love during those times.
-No one feels more disappointed and letdown than loved ones.
+No one feels more disappointed and let down than loved ones.
 The person who relapsed perceives they are to blame for the other person’s happiness, anger, confusion or sadness.
 That is simply not true.
 Non loved ones such as therapists and ministers have a tendency to say things like, “Well you’re never going to change unless you decide you want to.
 There is nothing I can do to help you.”
 None of those examples are how God loves.
 How can anyone know if the person in crisis lost total control of their emotions, thoughts or desires of their body?
 Listen to Demi’s cry in her latest song, “I try and I try and I try and I try and I try, just hold me.”
 It’s true that there may or may not have been things that could have been worked on to prevent it.
-We all have areas where we need a grace beyond our own ability.
+We all have areas where we need grace beyond our own ability.
 Failing to understand that in the lives of others leads us to be judgmental and that does not communicate love.
 That is the case when there is a deficiency in the makeup of the psyche for all the myriad of reasons and combinations of circumstances that may have begun in the womb through our teen years only to haunt us into our adult lives.